Steven Bannon Targeted ‘Incels’ To Secure Donald Trump’s Election, Says Cambridge Analytica Whistleblower

 — Tom Phillips (@tomphillipsin) September 24, 2019

-Cambridge Analytica reportedly used the “Big 5” personality model — which rates people based on their openness, extraversion, conscientiousness, agreeableness, and neuroticism — to hone in on voters.
+Cambridge Analytica reportedly used the “Big 5” personality model — which rates people based on their openness, extroversion, conscientiousness, agreeableness, and neuroticism — to hone in on voters.
 According to political scientists, left-leaning individuals are typically higher in openness, while right-leaning individuals are higher in conscientiousness.

 As The Inquisitr reported, Bannon recently suggested on Fox News’ Fox & Friends that Democratic presidential candidate Joe Biden is “totally compromised” by China, pointing to his son Hunter’s former connections with BHR (Shanghai) Equity Investment Fund Management Company, which he recently left.
 Bannon also highlighted that Hunter got into the Navy with no experience thanks to his father’s power, adding that his “whole career” is due to his “access to Joe Biden,” which he called “political corruption.”